LucasMcK/production-reporting-app/README.md

 - **Well Management:** Executives will have the ability to add or remove wells as they are drilled, decommissioned, or stop producing.
 - **Summary View:** A summary section will highlight key metrics from each spreadsheet, based on Avalon’s definition of the most relevant data.
 - **Sheet Navigation:** Users will be able to seamlessly switch between multiple uploaded spreadsheets.
-- **Filtering Capabilities:** Uploaded sheets will be filterable based on search criteria, allowing users to quickly locate specific spreadsheets.

 > **Note:** This list is subject to change as the project progresses.